Investing in Real Property Using Retirement Fundsadmin2020-05-14T17:55:05+00:00

 Bobby Larsen, Principal

-Bobby holds a Bachelor of Science degree in Real Estate Finance from the University of Southern California, and an MBA from Duke University.
+Bobby holds a Bachelor of Science degree in Business Administration, emphasis in Real Estate Finance from the University of Southern California, and an MBA from Duke University.